monaeslah/Fruteka/README.md

 Due to lack of a Figma or visual design source, I placed metadata (director, stars) below the overview instead of over the poster.

-🧾 Hardcoded data:
+🧾 Metadata source:

-Some fields like director, stars, and genres were hardcoded because they were not available in the API response.
+Director, stars, and genres are now fetched dynamically using additional API data (e.g., /credits and /genres endpoints).

 🎨 Inline styles were only used in the **Movies List Page** to speed up development and focus on functionality first.
 Other parts of the app use styled-components with SSR.